-The American Academy of Craniomaxillofacial Surgeons (AACMFS) is a group of academic and hospital-based surgeons with demonstrable interest and achievement in head and neck surgery and oncology; reconstructive maxillofacial surgery; craniomaxillofacial trauma; and pediatric craniofacial surgery.
-Fellows of the Academy were invited to join based upon their record of research, clinical innovation, teaching and service in those areas of interest related to craniomaxillofacial surgery.
-The AACMFS was created to serve as an independent vehicle for academic discourse and the exchange of ideas; for the advancement of the specialty as it pertains to issues of hospital based craniomaxillofacial surgery; and especially, for the improvement of patient care.
+The American Academy of Craniomaxillofacial Surgeons (AACMFS) is a select group of academic and hospital-based surgeons with demonstrable interest and achievement in head and neck surgery and oncology; reconstructive maxillofacial surgery; craniomaxillofacial trauma; and pediatric craniofacial surgery.
+Fellows of the Academy are nominated based upon their record of research, clinical scope of practice and teaching in those areas of interest related to craniomaxillofacial surgery.

 The AACMFS was founded for the exchange of ideas and academic learning among those craniomaxillofacial surgeons who have dedicated their careers to academic or hospital-based practice.